lanl-aea/waves/docs/tutorial_06_include_files_waves.rst

 Python Parameter File
 *********************

+In this tutorial, we will update the code from :ref:`tutorial_parameter_substitution` to use an included parameter file in favor of hardcoding the parameter definitions in the ``SConscript`` file.

 6. Create a new file ``eabm_package/python/single_element_compression_nominal.py`` from the content below.

 .. admonition:: waves-eabm-tutorial/eabm_package/python/single_element_compression_nominal.py

    .. literalinclude:: python_single_element_compression_nominal.py
       :language: Python

+The file you just created is an exact copy of the code in your ``tutorial_05_parameter_substitution/SConscript`` file that defines the key-value pairs for parameters.

 **********
 SConscript